 Dr Neeta Karve was awarded her PhD 'Impact of germination on yellow Pea flour functionality'

-Dr Cara Wilson was awarded her PhD 'The epidemiology and impact of hydatid disease (Echinococcus granulosus) in beef cattle in eastern Australia' and Dr Thomas Wiliams PhD is titled 'Gastrointestinall nematodes infecting water buffalo: a comparison between Australia and Pakistan assessing species identification, prevalence and farming systems'
+Dr Cara Wilson was awarded her PhD 'The epidemiology and impact of hydatid disease (Echinococcus granulosus) in beef cattle in eastern Australia' and Dr Thomas Williams PhD is titled 'Gastrointestinal nematodes infecting water buffalo: a comparison between Australia and Pakistan assessing species identification, prevalence and farming systems'